 The article talks about both the Dunes Hotel and Moulin Rouge recently opening in 1955.
 The Dunes was built for five million dollars at the time.
 The biggest question from the article was, had Vegas expanded beyond the demand?
 The answer to that question is an obvious no it hadn’t at the time and it still hasn’t to this day.
 What’s fascinating is with a variety of new hotel projects from The Drew to Resorts World, we are still asking this same question 63 years later as Vegas continues to expand with new casinos stating they will open in 2020.
 The article in Life Magazine is a great look into the past about the skepticism of Las Vegas’s staying power.
 However, what you will find inside are some of the most beautiful, vintage and historical pictures of Las Vegas in the 1950s you will ever see.

-For example, the photo below of the beautiful women showgirls at the Moulin Rouge.
+For example, the photo below of the beautiful female dancers at the Moulin Rouge.
 Up top, you can see some of the vintage resort signs including the Moulin Rouge, Sands, and the New Frontier lit up.